renpy/renpy/sphinx/source/config.rst

     A list of layers that are cleared when entering a new context.

+.. var:: config.controller_blocklist = [ ... ]

+    A list of strings, where each string is matched against the GUID of a game controller.
+These strings are mached as a prefix to the controller GUID (which cand be found in log.txt), and if matched, prevent the controller from being initialized.

 .. var:: config.exception_handler = None

     If not None, this should be a function that takes three arguments: